izuane/realtime-hand-tracking/README.md

 # uom-third-year-project
-My BSc (Hons) Computer Science and Mathematics third year project at the University of Manchester
+My BSc (Hons) Computer Science and Mathematics third year project at the University of Manchester.
+I designed and implemented a real-time hand and face tracker using OpenCV Python.